f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

-Generative AI (Gen AI) is a class of artificial intelligence systems designed to generate new content, such as text, images, audio, video, and even code, based on patterns learned from exisiting data.
-Moving beyond traditional AI, which focused primarily on classicification and prediction tasks, generative AI creates original output that mimics human creativity.
+Generative AI (Gen AI) is a class of artificial intelligence systems designed to generate new content, such as text, images, audio, video, and even code, based on patterns learned from existing data.
+Moving beyond traditional AI, which focused primarily on classification and prediction tasks, generative AI creates original output that mimics human creativity.

 What are Large Language Models (LLMs)?